nderonsart/mlops_project/README.md

 - The file .gitignore contains the files and folders that are ignored by git.

-- The file Makefile contains the commands to run the project.
+- The file Makefile contains the commands to run the project to create the sentiment_analyzer package.
 It contains the following commands:
     - **build_dev_requirements**: command to build the requirements.txt file from the requirements.in file.
     - **install_dev_requirements**: command to install the requirements.txt file in the conda environment.
     - **install**: command to install the packages in the src folder in the conda environment.